stormpath/stormpath-documentation/source/auth_n.rst

 To challenge an SMS Factor, call ``factor.createChallenge(challenge);`` with or without setting a message.

-This operation will automatically cause the factor to be challenged, meaning that the user will receive a a code as soon as this operation is executed.
+This operation will automatically cause the factor to be challenged, meaning that the user will receive a code as soon as this operation is executed.

   .. literalinclude:: code/java/authentication/mfa_challenge_sms_factor_req.java
         :language: java